whiteboxdev/tutorial-defold/window_geometry/README.md

 # Tutorial: Window Geometry

-This tutorial explains how to save, load, and apply window geometry data.
+This tutorial explains how to save, load, and apply window geometry.

 Please click the ☆ button on GitHub if this repository is useful or interesting.
 Thank you!